‘Just play. Have fun. Enjoy the game.’

 Wesley College is committed to the learning success of every student.
 The College wishes to see all students become Strong Thinkers, Purposeful Doers, Powerful Self-activators and Positive Connectors.
 To this end, Wesley has embarked on an exciting new sporting endeavour, the Long-Term Athletic Development and High Performance Program.

 Driven by a ‘Sport for Life’ culture from Pre-kindergarten to Year 12 that recognises the flow on benefits of exercise to successful learning, all students will have access to this new program.
 The program includes intentional skills acquisition in the Health and Physical Education Curriculum, strength and conditioning programs, training and competition development and high-level mentoring programs for aspiring and elite athletes.
+To hear more about the program from Lyndon Brieffies, Wesley College Head of Sport, please click here.

 This program is a first among PSA schools, and in fact, in all of WA.
 It is Wesley’s unique response to championing a holistic sporting and health education for all students.